-Within 7 working days after the deadline for submitting the application form, the applicant for the Mater's program is obliged to send a portfolio for the last 3 years via email to email@example.com.
+Within 7 working days after the deadline for submitting the application form, the applicant for the Master's programme is obliged to send a portfolio of work from the last 3 years via email to: firstname.lastname@example.org.
 Materials should include a selection of representative scores in electronic form (.pdf) and recordings, if any (.wav, .mp3) or functional internet links to them.
-In case of questions or other uncertainties regarding the required documents, the responsible staff of the Department of Composition can be contacted by e-mail firstname.lastname@example.org.
+In case of questions or other uncertainties regarding the required documents, the responsible staff of the Department of Composition can be contacted by e-mail email@example.com.

 The Admissions Committee will review and evaluate these materials and decide by vote (pass/fail) on the applicants' progress to the next round of the admissions process.
 In the case of a „fail“ decision, the admission procedure is terminated.
 In the case of a 'pass' decision, the applicant will be invited by the Department to attend the second part of the admission procedure in-person.

 Documents sent after the deadline will not be included in the admission procedure.
 Failure to submit documents by the deadline will be considered as failure to meet the conditions of round 1 and the admission procedure will be terminated.

 This round will take place on one or two consecutive days, depending on the number of applicants.
 It consists of two parts – evaluation and interview.
 The scoring of both parts will take place after the second part.